commercialhaskell/lts-haskell/README.md

 ## LTS Haskell: Version your Ecosystem

 LTS Haskell is a curated set of packages which includes non-breaking point releases.
-It is a complement to Stackage Nightly; whereas Stackage Nightly releases breaking changes with each new release, LTS Haskell maintains major version stability for a longer period of time.
+It is a companion to Stackage Nightly: whereas Stackage Nightly releases include potentially breaking changes with each new release, LTS Haskell maintains major version stability for a longer period of time.

 Both Stackage Nightly and LTS Haskell are available from [the Stackage homepage](http://www.stackage.org).
 More information is available in our